In my practice as a professional dominatrix, I have been giving scrotal infusions since 2005.

 Most of my clients request more than 500ml, I normally do both sides with 500ml each and just stop whenever we think it is enough.
 Unless the client wants to save money for another infusion set I will do one side only.

-*It is important to communicate with my client thorough the procedure.
+*It is important to communicate with my client through the procedure.

 After the procedure

 It is important to disinfect the area after needles are removed.
 After thoroughly wiped the area with an alcohol swab.
 Most clients do not need dressing but I put a large band-aid on the wound if needed.

 I do not recommend a bath afterwards – only a shower so that the wound does not soak in water.